pajlotapps/pajlotapps/README.md

-## Hi there, I'm creator of [pajlot.pl][website] 👋
+## Hi there, I'm creator of [pajlotapps][website] 👋

 ### I'm a husband, the self-learner iOS/web developer and 🇵🇱 🚁 pilot!

-- 🌱 I’m currently learning everything what is usefull 🤪
+- 🌱 I’m currently learning everything what is usefull 🤪 (React native / expo]
-- 🔭 I’m currently working on [ePTL]
+- 🔭 I’m currently working on [ePTL] / [wx-hub]
 - 👯 I’m looking to collaborate with other dev pilots 🛩 🚁 - feel free to [contact]
-- ⛳️ 2020/2021 Goal: pilotlog 🛫 web app 🛬
+- ⛳️ 2021/2022 Goal: pilotlog 🛫 web app 🛬
 - ⚡ modus operandi: Amat Victoria Curam – Victory loves preparation

 ### Connect with me: